-Many of you may have seen that we stock and sell Bifocal reading glasses and sun readers, however you may be wondering exactly what these type of glasses are and how they may help you.
+Many of you may have seen that we stock and sell bifocal reading glasses and reading sunglasses, however you may be wondering exactly what these type of glasses are and how they may help you.

 Within this blog post we will hopefully explain everything you need to know about bifocal lenses, their history and origins, the different types and their uses, as well as pros and cons of this particular lens.

 Bifocals are lenses with two separate distinct optical powers.
 Simply put they are one lens bonded to another.
 The main part of the lens, known as the ‘carrier’ is most commonly used for long distance, while the smaller ‘segment’ bonded to it is most commonly used for reading.

 Image Credit www.hefingtons.com

 THE ORIGINS OF BIFOCALS

 Benjamin Franklin is widely credited with inventing the bifocal lens in the late 18th century, though it may have been invented before that.
 What is certain is that Franklin contributed to their popularity and a type of bifocal lens, the Franklin split, was named after him.
 The term bifocal wasn’t coined until 1824, by John Isaac Hawkins, who invented the trifocal lens.